-Events that accommodate the needs of everyone will be the most successful in terms of attendance, participation, public relations, and safety.
-Planning for accessibility should involve (but is not limited to) considerations such as:
+Accessibility benefits all participants including: attendees, staff, speakers, performers and exhibitors.
+Planning for accessibility involves (but is not limited to) considerations such as:

-- accessible parking close to the event with a designated drop off area at the entrance to the event (this should be highlighted in the Parking Plan) - continuous accessible path of travel to the entrance and all areas within the venue/event including ramps where required. - clear signage to all facilities. - accessible print materials such as posters or flyers (such as using a plain font e.g., Arial with size 12 or above with clear colour contrast and uncluttered text and images). - accessible communication options (such as an RSVP that includes multiple options to respond such as by telephone or email).
+- accessible parking close to the event with a designated drop off area at the entrance to the event (this should be highlighted in the Parking Plan) - continuous accessible path of travel to the entrance and all areas within the venue/event including ramps where required - clear signage to all facilities - accessible print materials such as posters or flyers (such as using a plain font e.g. Arial with size 12 or above with clear colour contrast and uncluttered text and images). - accessible communication options (such as an RSVP that includes multiple options to respond such as by telephone or email).